Since cooking is always preceded by grocery shopping, this is where your culinary education begins.

 BOOK a PRIVATE CLASS

-To book a “lunch and learn” workshop for your private group, please reach out to jennifer@homecookingny.com.
+To book a “lunch and learn” workshop for your private group, please email us at jennifer@homecookingny.com or call 917-803-6857.

 Available virtually ($650) or in your NYC office ($800) for groups of all sizes.
 60- or 90-minute format (your choice).